PlasmaFAIR/intro_to_automation/README.md

       Sphinx (the [xarray][xarray] docs, for instance, are written in Sphinx and built with ReadTheDocs)

+For a longer and more in-depth course on packaging Python please see [this Software Carpentries incubator course][python_packaging], which includes more details on the project metadata, publishing packages on PyPI, and the sometimes confusing history behind python packages.
+This course was written by Liam Pattinson, another member of [PlasmaFAIR][plasmafair].

 [actions]: https://docs.github.com/en/actions
 [netcdf]: https://www.unidata.ucar.edu/software/netcdf/
 [hdf5]: https://www.hdfgroup.org/solutions/hdf5/